Image Matching

 methodMatching method

-The matching methods support both template and feature point matching.
-Template matching is suitable for situations where the texture is distinct and the target shape is fixed, but it is not robust against rotation, scale changes, and lighting variations.
-Feature point matching works by detecting image feature points such as corners and edges, describing these features, and then matching them between two images.
-It is highly robust against rotation, scale changes, and lighting variations, making it suitable for complex matching tasks.
+The matching method supports template matching and feature point matching.
+Template matching is suitable for cases with obvious texture and fixed target shapes, but is not robust to rotation, scale changes, and illumination variations.
+Feature point matching detects image feature points such as corners and edges, describes the features, and then matches them between two images.
+It is more robust to rotation, scale changes, and illumination variations, making it suitable for complex scene matching tasks.

 Matching MethodDescription